 Our general conditions of contract make it a requirement that all new suppliers comply with the Act.
 In addition, as part of our new supplier process we ensure that any new supplier has confirmed that they comply with the Act before they are accepted as a new supplier.
 We will continue to review our supplier due diligence processes, our Procurement Policy and Supplier Charter in relation to slavery and human trafficking over the forthcoming year.
 Existing suppliers will be notified of the updated policy and if they continue to carry out work on behalf of Peel then they will be deemed to confirm acceptance of and compliance with it.

 As expected of any responsible employer, we have recruitment systems in place to prevent forced labour and to ensure that all employees are entitled to work in the UK.
 We ensure that all people directly employed by Peel L&P do so at their own free-will and understand that they can cease their employment at any time under the terms of their employment contract.
 We compensate all our directly employed people with salaries and benefit packages that meet or exceed statutory minimum requirements.
 We abide by the Working Time Directive, unless people directly employed by Peel L&P voluntarily choose to opt-out (within the limitations imposed by the Working Time Directive).

 Risk Management and Effectiveness

-Peel L&P has an internal audit function that reviews various systems and processes to provide an independent assurance that our risk management governance and internal control processes are operating effectively in accordance with the Codes of Professional Conduct and Ethics and International Standards governed by the Chartered Institute of Internal Audit (CIIA).
+Peel L&P continually reviews its various systems and processes to provide assurance that our risk management governance and internal control processes are operating effectively in accordance with the Codes of Professional Conduct and Ethics and International Standards governed by the Chartered Institute of Internal Audit (CIIA).